shoui520/shoui520.github.io/docs/yomichan.md

 Rare: 50,001-80,000
 Natives-probably-don't-know-it-level: 80,000+

 ## Allowing access to file URLs

-Enabling this allows you to use Yomichan on local files such as .HTML files.
+Enabling this allows you to use Yomitan on local files such as .HTML files.

 !!! failure "PDF Files"
     On Chrome, you need to use [PDF.js](https://mozilla.github.io/pdf.js/web/viewer.html).
 Click on the diagonal up arrow thingy to load a pdf.